Growth: What to Expect for Kids

-Not only do boys get their turn— it lasts longer and often called the adolescent growth spurt.
+Not only do boys get their turn, it lasts longer and is often called the adolescent growth spurt.
 It’s true, boys spend more time growing, ending up taller and more muscular than girls.

-Knowing about these normal growth trends can help deter unnecessary corrections (like putting a little girl with a belly on a diet), get you started with additional help if needed (in case of excess weight), and most importantly, calm your fears.
+Knowing about these normal growth trends can deter harmful interventions (like putting a little girl with a belly on a diet), get you started with additional help if needed (in case of excess unhealthy weight), and most importantly, calm your fears.

 Every year, your child should be visiting with the pediatrician for his regular check up.

 During this visit, the doctor will weigh and measure your child and plot these measurements on his or her height and weight chart.

 These charts give you an insider’s view on how well your child is growing.